tengyaolong2000/Robust-Lane-Change-Intention-Prediction-under-Distribution-Shift/README.md

 # Robust-Lane-Change-Intention-Prediction-under-Distribution-Shift
-This repostiory contains both the original manuscript and supplementary materials of our paper, "Integrating Data and Rules: A Hybrid Approach for Robust Lane Change Intention Prediction under Distribution Shift", submitted to ITSC 2024.
+This repostiory contains both the original manuscript and supplementary materials of our paper, "Integrating Data and Rules: A Hybrid Approach for Robust Lane Change Intention Prediction under Distribution Shift", accepted by ITSC 2024.